 - Asthma can also be triggered by exposure to the cold/dry air of winter.
 Our increased exposure to viral infections during these winter months is an additional concern for asthmatics.

-- Also, tree sap contains terpene and other substances that can irritate skin and mucous membranes.
+- Tree sap contains terpene and other substances that can irritate skin and mucous membranes.
 Trees may also be harboring pollens from their time on the tree farm.
-If you choose a live tree, try blasting it with a leaf blower or rinse it and allow it to dry prior to bringing in inside.
+If you choose a live tree, try blasting it with a leaf blower or rinse it and allow it to dry before bringing it inside.
 Wear long sleeves and gloves when handling the tree.
 Running an air purifier in the same room as the tree may also reduce your allergic symptoms.

 - Artificial trees and other decorations can still trigger symptoms due to the dust and mold they often collect.
-Remember to store artificial trees and other decorations in dry/airtight containers and wipe down before storing.
+Remember to store artificial trees and other decorations in dry/airtight containers and wipe down before storing them.

 - Poinsettias, a member of the rubber tree family, are everywhere this time of year.
-Stay away if you have a latex allergy.
+Although the risk of a severe reaction is low, it’s best to avoid direct contact with this plant if you have a latex allergy.

 - Be careful at the holiday feast.
-Food allergens show up in the strangest places — so be cautious when making your plate.
+Food allergens can show up in the strangest places — so be cautious when making your plate.
 You may be surprised to learn that even turkey can be tricky!
 Allergens in stuffing can be absorbed into the meat, so cook the bird unstuffed.
-Consider natural turkey that has no additives.
-Some self-basting brands can contain soy, wheat and dairy.

-- If your child has a food allergy, volunteer to provide allergen free snacks for school parties or holiday events to ensure there will be safe foods available your child can enjoy.
-Remind you child to always as ask if this food is “safe” for them as there is an abundance of new items around during this season.
+- If your child has a food allergy, volunteer to provide allergen-free snacks for school parties or holiday events to ensure there will be safe food available your child can enjoy.
+Remind your child to always ask if this food is “safe” for them as there is an abundance of new items around during this season.

 Best wishes for a safe and symptom-free holiday season!
 Remember we are here to help should you need us.
-For more information or to schedule an appointment click here
+Contact us for more information or schedule an appointment.